Twisted generating functions and the nearby Lagrangian conjecture: A twisted generalization of a theorem of Giroux and Latour

 We follow Giroux's proof of \eqref{eq:bott} which is implicit in \cite{Giroux1990}.
 This consists in a careful study of the linear algebra underlying the theory of generating functions.
 The main step is a Serre fibration statement reminiscent of the homotopy lifting property of generating functions.
 Our main observation is that this Serre fibration property holds equivariantly with respect to the action of $\QQ$, eventually leading to \eqref{eq:bottequivalence}.

 We consider here a symplectic vector space $E$ and a Lagrangian subspace $V$.
 Recall that $\QQ$ forms a unital monoid in the category of smooth manifolds (or topological spaces) under the direct sum operation with unit given by the unique element of $\QQ_0$.
-For the purpose of stabilization, we distinguish the element $h$ of $\QQ_2$ given by

 We shall presently construct a bimodule $\Lambda^V(E)$ over $\QQ$ given by the Grassmannian of Lagrangians which are stably transverse to a fixed Lagrangian $V$ in the symplectic vector space $E$.
 To this end, we first let $\Lambda_{n}(E)$ denote the Grassmannian of Lagrangian linear subspaces of $E \times \C^n$, which are transverse to $E \times \R^n$, and we denote their disjoint union by